 Apollo is also an agricultural deity and is responsible for abundance in harvest, especially grain, but also in all other areas of life.
 He is the shepherd who watches over herds and flocks and blesses domestic animals with plentiful milk and fertility.

-According to Wikipedia, the etymology of Apollo’s name is not utterly straight forward.
+The etymology of Apollo’s name is not utterly straight forward.
 It was traced back to various roots with meanings such as to destroy, being the God of plagues and ill-health, assembly, therefore presiding over political life, fold, as in being the herdsmen of flocks and some other meanings besides.

 Apollo’s most important title or byname is Phoebus, which literally means bright.
 He had a lot of other ones, being a complex Greek deity, but later in Roman religious mythology, he was more simplified and had a lot fewer areas to preside over.
 This is perhaps not surprising, as most of Ancient Rome’s energy was martial and secular and the mythology and spirituality were, in the same spirit, simplified and made more efficient and materialistic.
 Thus, deities each had a very worldly purpose and were often reduced to this.

 Ancient Roman culture is mainly famous for its martial and civic developments and bureaucratic achievements and innovations, rather than being highly spiritualised like the Egyptians or philosophical like the Greece of the Hellenistic period.
-Roman spirituality was perhaps its weakest point and without a strong moral compass, ultimately led to the demise of the vast empire that could not be saved by a compassionate Christian religion, either, as Rome had already imprinted the new religion with patriarchal and judgemental laws and dogmas.
+Roman spirituality was perhaps its weakest point and without a strong moral compass, ultimately led to the demise of the vast empire that could not be saved by a compassionate Christian religion, either, as Rome had already imprinted the new religion with patriarchal and judgmental laws and dogmas.